cthoyt/cookiecutter-snekpack/{{cookiecutter.package_name}}/README.md

 ### 🥼 Testing

-After cloning the repository and installing `tox` with `pip install tox`, the unit tests in the `tests/` folder can be run reproducibly with:
+After cloning the repository and installing `tox` and `tox-uv` with `pip install tox tox-uv`, the unit tests in the `tests/` folder can be run reproducibly with:

 ```shell
 tox